 Addo makes for good game viewing at any time of year, so there’s no bad time to visit.
 Animals are drawn to the waterholes along the tourist routes all year round, although the driest winter months (May to September) can be considered the peak viewing months.
 Summers (October to March) are hot and temperatures can reach up to 40 degrees Celsius.
 Winter days are mild but it can be cold at night.
 The park – especially the main game area – gets very busy during the school holidays, so if you have a choice try to visit outside those times.

-Tips for the best Addo Elephant Park safari
+Tips for your Addo Elephant National Park safari

 - Book your Addo accommodation as far ahead as you can because the park is very popular so the longer you leave it the less choice you’ll have.
 You can book via SANParks (see details in ‘Need to know’ below) up to 11 months ahead.